elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Upgraded s3-exporter image app version from `0.4.0` to `0.5.0` chart version from `v0.4.0` to `0.5.0`
 - Upgraded kured image app version from `v1.12.1` to `v1.13.1` chart version from `4.4.1` to `4.5.1`
 - Upgraded blackbox exporter image app version from `v0.19.0` to `v0.24.0` chart version from `5.3.1` to `8.2.0`
+- Upgraded Falco chart version to `3.3.0` and app version to `0.35.1`

 ### Removed